Code-Institute-Submissions/rafocus-milestone-project-2/README.md

 * Vizualization of the dataset with different types of graphics including pie charts, bar charts, data table, and a bubble chart.
 * Applying filters by clicking on the graphics.
-* Mouse hover to get more informations of particular records of the dataset.
+* Mouse hover to get more information of particular records of the dataset.
 * Navigation to different parts of the web page.
 * Presentation section to explain the functionality.
 * Reset button to cancel all the filters applied.